-For students there's no cost to do a higher or degree apprenticeship
+For apprentices there's no cost to do a higher or degree apprenticeship

 You'll be paid as an employee of the company you’re working for, as well as receiving a university education funded by your employer and the government.
 Though you may need to consider the additional living costs such as moving away from home or commuting.

 How much you can earn

 If you’re aged 16–18, you’ll earn at least the minimum wage for apprentices but many companies pay more than this, particularly for higher apprenticeships (£4.81 per hour for apprentices from April 2022)*